Dizziness, weight gain, water retention…

 This is really just a starting point for treatment if you have adrenal problems so I encourage you to check out the links above if you feel this may be contributing to your progesterone level.

 #3.
 Treating high progesterone related to elongation of your cycle or the luteal phase.

 You probably already know that various factors can alter the length of your menstrual cycle.

-More common causes include: stress, change in your diet, change in exercise routine, social situations, etc.
+More common causes include stress, a change in your diet, a change in exercise routine, social situations, etc.